ShivaliKatiyar/Power-BI-projects/Call Center/README.md

 Call Centre Dashboard

 Overview:
-This repository contains the Power BI files for a comprehensive Call Center Dashboard designed to provide insights into call center performance and operational metrics.
+This folder contains the Power BI files for a comprehensive Call Center Dashboard designed to provide insights into call center performance and operational metrics.

 Features:
 1. Data Reading and Cleaning: Extracted data and opened in PowerQuery for transformation, checked data profile, removed duplicates, removed and replaced null values.